arnklint/jquery-contextMenu/README.md

 Simple, yet powerful.

 ## Version History

+### Version 1.5
+Left click mode added.
+Trigger the menu on left click instead of right click.

-  Version 1.4
+### Version 1.4
 Added support for window boundaries, making the menu always stay inside them no matter where you click.

-  Version 1.3
+### Version 1.3
 Added callbacks showMenu and hideMenu to allow the caller to perform actions when the menu is shown and hidden (such as custom styling of the menu target)

-  Version 1.2
+### Version 1.2
 Added an option to disable the browsers native context menu no matter where you click:
 $('selector').contextMenu('context-menu-name', actions, { disable_native_context_menu: true })

 ## CONTRIBUTORS:
   Jonas Arnklint [https://github.com/arnklint](https://github.com/arnklint)